THE ULTIMATE BODY ARMOR BUYER'S GUIDE

 Just like any other product out there, body armor comes in many different makes and models, as well as many different ballistic materials.
 The best type of material comes down to your own personal needs.

-Kevlar has been the longtime standard for ballistic material.
+Para-aramid fibers have been the longtime standard for ballistic material.
 It is 5x stronger than steel and is more flexible and comfortable than most other materials.
 It is tried, true, and battle proven.
-Kevlar is made by combining para-phenylenediamine and terephthaloyl chloride to create aromatic polyamide threads which are then refined and woven into the panels.
-Kevlar has saved thousands of lives and will continue to do so for a long time!
+Para Aramids like Kevlar are made by combining para-phenylenediamine and terephthaloyl chloride to create aromatic polyamide threads which are then refined and woven into the panels.
+Aramid fibers has saved thousands of lives and will continue to do so for a long time!

-After extensive research into alternative ballistic materials, Safe Life Defense decided on a custom manufactured Kevlar for all soft body armor.
-Safe Life Defense custom made Kevlar is bullet, strike, slash resistant!
+After extensive research into alternative ballistic materials, Safe Life Defense decided on a custom manufactured para-aramid for all soft body armor.
+Safe Life Defense is bullet, strike, slash resistant!
 Safe Life Defense Enhanced iiia+ Kevlar panels are also stab and special threat resistant!